Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### New Minted _b-fermats_

-To earn this reward, the miners compete to sell incoming bandwidth to network clients, i.e. being their home node.
-Network Clients are free to choose which node to use as their home and at some point they pay in _b-fermats_ to these nodes for their services.
-Fermat "proof of work" consist on nodes proving that they have received payments for being a home node.
+To earn this reward, the miners compete to sell incoming bandwidth to network clients, i.e. being their home node, Network Clients are free to choose which node to use as their home and at some point they pay in _b-fermats_ to these nodes for their services.
+Fermat "proof of work" consists on nodes proving that they have received payments for being a home node.

 The amount of newly created _b-fermats_ that can be added to a block decreases approximately every four years.
 It starts at 50 fermats per block and halves by 2 every 4 years.
 Based on this formula, fermat mining rewards decrease exponentially until all fermats (21,000,000 million) have been issued.
 After that, no new fermats will be issued.